Cosmo/TinyConsole/README.md

 ### Gestures

-By default, the gestures is configured as follows:
+By default, the gestures are configured as follows:

 * Swipe from Left to Right: `Add marker`
 * 2 Finger Tap: `Add custom log entry`